muaz-khan/WebRTC-Experiment/Chrome-Extensions/getUserMedia-on-http/README.md

 ## Disclaimer

-There is no warranty, expressed or implied, associated with this product.
-Use at your own risk.
+No more maintaining this extension; as of 2019.
+So please use at your own risk.

 * https://www.webrtc-experiment.com/disclaimer/